 About the Board

-• President -Megan Bearden, PhD, LPC
+• Past President -Megan Bearden, PhD, LPC

 Megan Bearden is a graduate of Evangel University in Springfield, MO, where she received her undergraduate degree in psychology and her master’s degree in Clinical Mental Health Counseling.
 She has also completed her doctoral degree in Counselor Education and Supervision through Regent University.
 Megan most recently worked for her local community mental health center as a school-based clinician, partnering with public schools to provide therapy for children and adolescents within their schools.
 She lives in Springfield, MO, where she serves as an associate professor for Evangel University in the clinical mental health master’s program.
 Megan has a passion for partnering with the next generation of counselors through education, training, supervision, and professional development.